History of the Central Intelligence Agency: Iran Contra

-Under President Jimmy Carter, the CIA was conducting covertly funding pro-American opposition against the Sandinista National Liberation Front.
+Under President Jimmy Carter, the CIA was covertly funding pro-American opposition against the Sandinista National Liberation Front.
 In March 1981, Reagan told Congress that the CIA would protect El Salvador by preventing the shipment of Nicaraguan arms into the country to arm Communist rebels.
 This was a ruse.
 The CIA was actually arming and training Nicaraguans Contras in Honduras in hopes that they could depose the Sandinistas in Nicaragua.
-Through William J. Casey's tenure as DI little of what he said in the National Security Planning Group, or to President Reagan was supported by the intelligence branch of the CIA, so Casey formed the Central American Task Force, staffed with yes men from Covert Action.
-On December 21, 1982, Congress passed a law restricting the CIA to its stated mission, restricting the flow of arms from Nicaragua to El Salvador, prohibiting the use of funds to oust the Sandinistas.
+Through William J. Casey's tenure as DI, little of what he said in the National Security Planning Group or to President Reagan was supported by the intelligence branch of the CIA, so Casey formed the Central American Task Force, staffed with yes-men from Covert Action.
+On December 21, 1982, Congress passed a law restricting the CIA to its stated mission.
+This restricted the flow of arms from Nicaragua to El Salvador and prohibited the use of funds to oust the Sandinistas.
 Reagan testified before Congress, assuring them that the CIA was not trying to topple the Nicaraguan government.

-During this time, with funding increases, the CIA hired 2,000 new employees, but these new recruits lacked the experience of the World War II vets they replaced, living in the theaters where the war was fought, Europe, Africa, the Middle East, and Asia.
+During this time, with funding increases, the CIA hired 2,000 new employees, but these new recruits lacked the experience of the World War II vets they replaced, living in the theaters where the war was fought: Europe, Africa, the Middle East, and Asia.

-Hostage taking
+Hostage-taking

-For more than a decade, hostage taking had plagued the Middle East.
+For more than a decade, hostage-taking had plagued the Middle East.
 The CIA's best source of information there was Hassan Salameh, the Palestine Liberation Organization's (PLO) Chief of Intelligence, until Israel assassinated him.
-Through Salameh, the CIA gained a foothold in the world of Muslim extremism, and had entered a bargain where Americans would be safe, and the PLO and CIA would share information on mutual enemies.
+Through Salameh, the CIA gained a foothold in the world of Muslim extremism and had entered a bargain where Americans would be safe, and the PLO and CIA would share information on mutual enemies.